ibm-cloud-docs/discovery-data/crawler-plugin-build.md

 - Update the metadata list of a crawled document
 - Update the content of a crawled document
 - Exclude a crawled document
-- Refer crawler configurations, masking password values
+- Reference crawler configurations, masking password values
-- Show notice messages on the {{site.data.keyword.discoveryshort}} tooling
+- Show notice messages in the {{site.data.keyword.discoveryshort}} user interface
 - Output log messages to the crawler pod console

 However, the crawler plug-ins cannot support the following functions: